The Challenges to Having a Happy Family Life That Airline Pilots Face

 An airline pilot's hectic schedule begins right away, usually during simulator training.
 If the pilot is coming out of the military, the training environment is one that they've probably experienced before.
-But if they built their experience in the civilian world - flight instructing or towing banners or something similar—they're just as new as the rest of the family and probably a bit clueless about the process themselves.
+But if they've built their experience in the civilian world—being a flight instructor, towing banners, or something similar—they're probably as clueless about the process as their loved one.

-And it's true - pilots often put their partners on hold as they check out of family life and check into a crappy hotel for a few months.
+And it's true: Pilots often put their partners on hold as they check out of family life and check into a crappy hotel for a few months.
 Luckily, training is temporary.
-And it's worth it when they put on that crisp new uniform and epaulets.
+And it will probably be worth it when they put on that crisp new uniform and epaulets.

 Once a pilot is done with sim training, they often just want to decompress.
 If their partner tries to hand them a "to-do" list, they'll sigh.
-If their partner makes them breakfast with the hope that they'll join them, they'll sleep in.
+If their spouse makes them breakfast with the hope that they'll join them, they'll sleep in.
 And if asked where they want to go for dinner, they might respond with "I don't care."
-Information overload, constantly being in a leadership position and the decision-making faced on the job leaves pilots in a zombie-like anti-decision-making state of mind.
-They don't care where you eat.
+Information overload, constantly being in a leadership position, and the decision-making faced on the job can leave pilots-in-training in a zombie-like anti-decision-making state of mind.

 The majority of pilots, however, live in a crash pad in another city while on reserve.
-While crash pad living might sound like a party, your pilot is just as annoyed as you might be about this situation.
-He or she is living with a host of other male or female pilots and flight attendants who are loud, up at all hours and also cranky that they're not at home with their families.
-It's not the most glamorous life.
+While crash pad living might sound like a party, many pilots find the situation annoying and lonely.
+They're living with a host of other pilots and flight attendants who are up at all hours and also cranky that they're not at home with their families.
+It's far from glamorous.

 On the Line

 After a few months on reserve, pilots get a spot flying the line, which means they can bid on their schedule and be at home when they aren't flying.
-Junior pilots—those low on the seniority list—will fly nights and weekends and any other shift that the senior pilots don't want to bid.
-It is also temporary and is dependent upon how quickly pilots are retiring and how fast new pilots are being hired.
+Junior pilots—those low on the seniority list—will fly nights and weekends and any other shifts that the senior pilots don't want to bid on.
+This situation, too, is temporary and is dependent upon how quickly pilots are retiring and how fast new pilots are being hired.

-And even line pilots have their challenges.
+Being a line pilot is the best part of the career so far, but it also has its challenges.
 The job can be exhausting, both mentally and physically.
 Flying, in and of itself, is mentally fatiguing.
 Pilots are responsible for hundreds of lives in a single flight, and they make important decisions about the safety of those flights.
-Add the trip through the time zones and a bad airport diet, and the body quickly fatigues, too.
+Add frequent trips through time zones and a bad airport diet, and the body quickly fatigues, too.

 Commuting is a part of the job for many pilots and involves them flying to their assigned domicile before their schedule even begins and is done on their own time, often adding a day to the beginning of the pilot's scheduled trip.
 And then they have to commute home, adding a day to the end of the trip, too.
-By the time a pilot gets home, he or she might not want to leave home, which is why a pilot might balk at the idea of taking a family vacation on his or her week off.
-Often, the last thing he or she wants to do is hop on another airplane.
+By the time a pilot gets home, they may not want to leave, which is why a pilot might balk at the idea of taking a family vacation on their week off.
+Often, the last thing they want to do is hop on another airplane.

-A pilot that has seniority can bid for a schedule that suits their needs, making it possible for them to—finally—be home on Christmas and attend important school functions for their kids.
+A pilot who attains seniority can bid for a schedule that suits their needs, making it possible for them to—finally—be home on Christmas and attend important school functions for their kids.
 And the good news for all pilots is that when they're home, they're home.
 Their time is their own when they're off the clock, which is not something that is true for many other professions.